Koha-Community/kohadocs/source/acquisitions.rst

 -  Retail price is the recommended retail price (RRP), the price set by the publisher or the manufacturer as a recommendation to booksellers.

 -  Replacement cost is the price it will cost to replace the item.
+This is the price charged to the user when an item is declared lost (if the :ref:`WhenLostChargeReplacementFee` system preference is set to 'Charge').

 -  Budgeted cost is the amount that will be removed from the 'spent' budget.
+   Whether this number includes or excludes taxes will depend on the 'List price' setting for your :ref:`vendor <vendors-label>`.

 -  Total is the budgeted cost multiplied by the quantity of items ordered.

+-  You can add an internal note.
+This will only appear in the acquisitions module and in the staff interface catalog, under the 'Acquisitions details' tab in the detailed record.

+-  You can also add a vendor note.
+This will appear in the acquisitions module as well as on the order when exported as CSV.

--  If you added planning values when :ref:`creating the Fund <add-a-fund-label>`, those values will appear in the two planning value fields.
+-  If you added statistical categories when :ref:`creating the Fund <add-a-fund-label>`, those values will appear in the two statistics fields.

 Once you have filled in all of the fields click 'Save' to add the item to your basket.
 If your price goes over the amount available in the fund